aurorascharff/next14-message-box/STEPS.md

 (submitMessage)

-- Return instead of console.log error and timestamp (create timestamp)
+- Return instead of throw error and timestamp (create timestamp)
 - Add max limit messages sent 5.
 - Return success
 - Get this to the user: useActionState, add initial state and add p "errorMessage", "use client"
 - Show the error in the form.
 - Pass _prevState and return Promise< State>

 Notes: Can be called without js and return state without js.
+UseActionState returns a wrapped action, when called useActionState will return the last result of the action.
 Could be any requirements for your data.
 We don't need to make an api endpoint and set error states etc like we used to in the next.js app router, which was a hassle.
+Reference Sams talk "old way".

 ## Toast message count